mrvishalg2004/Interviewpro/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 © 2024 Vishal Golhar.
-All rights reserved.
+All rights reserved..